chromium/chromium/content/test/data/attribution_reporting/interop/README.md

           "Attribution-Reporting-Eligible": "navigation-source"
         },

         // List of URLs and the corresponding responses.
-Currently only allows
-        // one.
         "responses": [
           {
             // Required URL from which the response was sent.